Powered by Dragonfly Energy Graphic

 Volts are the unit of measure for electrical voltage and are represented by the letter “V” in electrical equations.
 Voltage is the difference in electrical potential, or the number of electrons, between any two points in an electrical circuit.

 In our water analogy, voltage is equivalent to water pressure.
-Pressure is the force that moves the water through the hose, just like voltage pushes electrons through a conductor.
+This pressure is the force that moves the water through the hose, just like voltage pushes electrons through a conductor.

 What Are Ohms?